karllark/dust_extinction/docs/dust_extinction/model_flavors.rst

-   The R(V) dependent models include CCM89 the original such model (Cardelli, Clayton, and Mathis 1989), the O94 model that updates the optical portion of the CCM89 model (O'Donnell 1994), and the F99 model (Fitzpatrick 1999) updated as F04 (Fitzpatrick 2004), These models are based on the average behavior of extinction in the Milky Way as a function of R(V).
+   The R(V) dependent models include CCM89 the original such model (Cardelli, Clayton, and Mathis 1989), the O94 model that updates the optical portion of the CCM89 model (O'Donnell 1994), the F99 model (Fitzpatrick 1999) updated as F04 (Fitzpatrick 2004), and the fully spectroscopic far-UV to mid-IR G23 (Gordon et al. 2023).
+   These models are based on the average behavior of extinction in the Milky Way as a function of R(V).
    The M14 model refines the optical portion of the CCM89 model